-Repo Docs PyPI license PyPI version Conda (channel only) Code style: black
+Repo Docs PyPI license PyPI version Conda (channel only) Code style: ruff uv

 pyproject2conda#

-A script to convert pyproject.toml dependencies to environemnt.yaml files.
+A script to convert pyproject.toml dependencies to environment.yaml files.

 Overview#